Ombi-app/Ombi/.github/ISSUE_TEMPLATE/bug_report.md

 **Ombi Version (please complete the following information):**
  - Version [e.g. 3.0.1158]
 - Media Server [e.g. Plex]
+- Database Type: SQLite (Please change if using MySQL)

 **Additional context**
 Add any other context about the problem here.